th2-net/th2-codec-sailfish/README.md

 Codec never mixes messages from the _stream_ and the _general_ connections.

 Decoding can work in two different modes:
-+ **CUMULATIVE** (default) - all raw messages in batch will be joined together and decoded.
-After decoding, the content and the count of the decoded messages will be compared with the original messages in the batch.
++ **CUMULATIVE** (default) - all raw messages in the batch will be joined together and decoded.
+After decoding them, the content and the count of the decoded messages will be compared to the original messages in the batch.
 + **SEQUENTIAL** - each message in the batch will be decoded as a separate message.

 This setting can be overridden in a custom config for the application using the parameter `decodeProcessorType`.

 ## Bootstrap parameters

-These parameters specify the codec to be used for the messages decoding/encoding and the mode which should be used.
+These parameters specify the codec that will be used for the messages decoding/encoding and the mode which should be used.
 They should be defined in the `custom-config` section of the component configuration.

 ```yaml